Skip to content

 Improve Customer Service in Your Veterinary Practice and Reduce Stress

 Veterinary medicine is facing a long-term DVM shortage.
 While it’s hard for an individual to impact this macroeconomic trend, there are still things that both practices and current veterinarians can do to influence future vets.
 That can’t happen without practices that have a good work-life balance and DVMs that are excited about their career.
+One major issue in veterinary practice is customer service.

 Last month, we addressed a few ways to make your practice more efficient, freeing up time for DVMs and improving your practice as a whole, taking the first steps into creating that work-life balance.
 The next aspect of the practice we’d like to look at is the pet parent or customer-facing aspect of the practice.